six519/LM358-C-Sample-Code/README.rst

 LM358-C-Sample-Code
 ===================

-Example Code of Serial Communication and Reading Analog Input In C Programming Language
+Example Code of Serial Communication and Reading Analog Input In Arduino Using C Programming Language

 Build And Uploading To Arduino
 ==============================